Adam-GlickWhatever Happened to those Solar-Thermal Water Heaters we used to see on Peoples’ Roofs?

 The market chill (and the installer gap)

 Not globally.
-Worldwide solar-thermal capacity (for hot water/space heat) still grew to an estimated 560 GWth by 2023, though the U.S. shifted heavily toward PV-centric approaches.
+Worldwide solar-thermal capacity (for hot water/space heat) still grew to an estimated 560 GW by 2023, though the U.S. shifted heavily toward PV-centric approaches.
 (Global snapshot, REN21) But these days, here in Texas at least, that tech is essentially a non-starter.

-So… is there a comeback path?
+So is there a comeback path?

 Solar-thermal energy storage is increasingly an area of interest for grid-scale operators for use as giant thermal batteries.
 But on the residential power side, there is also some renewed interest:

-• Custom luxury + spa homes: High hot-water loads (multiple showers, soaking tubs, pools) can justify specialty thermal—especially with integrated designs.
+• Custom luxury + spa homes: High hot-water loads (multiple showers, soaking tubs, pools) can potentially justify specialty thermal—especially with integrated designs.

 • Commercial & multifamily: Hotels, gyms, and apartments have predictable hot-water demand—prime candidates for modernized thermal or hybrid systems.